10 MASSIVE Benefits Of Intermittent Fasting + How It Helps With Weight Loss

-You’re allowed to drink liquids (like water and tea) while fasting.
+You’re allowed to drink liquids (like water and tea) while doing intermittent fasting.
 All that is restricted is eating at particular times.

-There are several things that happen to your body while fasting.
+There are several things that happen to your body while going on intermittent fasting.
 These mostly have to do with your hormones and are extremely beneficial.
 For example, some of the intermittent fasting benefits include: